curious-droid/curious-droid.github.io/_posts/2023-04-21-game-theory-pt1.md

 The three possible moves in 007 are:

 1. 🛡: Shield.
 Blocks the gun.
 2. 🔫: Gun.
-Consumes one ammo, defeats the opponent if played when they are reloading.
+Merely a water gun, no need to panic :) Consumes one ammo, defeats the opponent if played when they are reloading.
 3. 🚰: Reload.
-Restores one ammo.
+Loads one additional ammo.

 "Ammo" is a counter that starts at zero.
-Obviously, 🔫 cannot be played with zero ammo (this results in an automatic loss).
+Obviously, 🔫 cannot be played with zero ammo (let's say this results in an automatic loss, to heavily discourage this).
 Ammo carries over from one round to the next.
 For example, using 🚰 twice, in two different rounds, allows you to use 🔫 a maximum of two times, in two different rounds, before you must reload to use 🔫 again.

 ## Example game